boricuadndgm/boricuadndgm/content/page/game-sessions.md

   - Possibly starting a new adventure

 ### June

+`TABLE CAN OPEN FOR NEW PLAYERS.
+ACTIVE PLAYERS HAVE DIBS.`

 - **New Adventure**: Need to determine schedule, possibly will be overlap with June.